theRamenWithin/T3A2_Project/README.md

 Back-end repo: TODO

+---

 ### **Purpose**

-TODO aims to solve the problem of small businesses needing a modular appointment booking system that can be customised to their needs without having to commision expensive, bespoke software.
+**AppointmentNow** aims to solve the problem of small businesses needing a modular appointment booking system that can be customised to their needs without having to commision expensive, bespoke software.
 It aims to have an inutiative interface with granular complexity.

+---

 ### **Functionality / Features**